-Despite his super stardom, incredible good looks, immense acting talent, and unique screen persona, Coop referred to himself as “Mr. Average Joe American” to the day he died.
-In the words of his daughter, Maria Cooper Janis,
+Despite his super stardom, incredible good looks, immense acting talent, and unique screen persona, Gary Cooper referred to himself as “Mr. Average Joe American” to the day he died.
+In the words of his daughter, Maria Cooper Janis:

 “This was not an affectation.
 He felt this to his very core, along with deep feelings of responsibility and gratitude for all his good fortune.”

-Well, kind of.
-Let me explain.
-During his Montana days, Cooper was in a serious car accident that resulted in a broken hip.
-At the time, he didn’t know it was broken, so naturally he continued helping his mom on the ranch with such tasks as herding 500 head of cattle.
+During his Montana days, Gary Cooper was in a serious car accident that resulted in a broken hip.
+At the time, Coop didn’t know his hip was broken, so he continued helping his mom on the ranch with such tasks as herding 500 head of cattle.
 On horseback.
-WITH A BROKEN HIP.
+(And, oh yeah, with a broken hip.)

 “Sit still and watch, look, be aware, and you will learn many things.”

-And he practiced what he preached!
 Coop lived by this adage even when hanging out with friends.
-Sometimes, it took a good friend like Jimmy Stewart to appreciate and accept that Cooper wasn’t going to talk just for the sake of talking.
-In Hank and Jim: The Fifty-Year Friendship of Henry Fonda and James Stewart [aff. link], Scott Eyman shares a fabulous anecdote from Jimmy Stewart about Coop’s legendary laconic-ness.
-In Stewart’s own words,
+Sometimes, it took a good friend like Jimmy Stewart to appreciate that Coop wasn’t one to talk just for the sake of talking.

 “Coop didn’t waste many words.
 I remember once we went for a long walk.
 Aaaah, big bird flew overhead.
 Cooper pantomimed a gun and said BANG!…high point of the afternoon’s conversation.”

 Coop loved a good practical joke.
-In her heartwarming and page-turning memoir, Gary Cooper Off Camera: A Daughter Remembers [aff. link], Coop’s daughter Maria relates one such joke that involved a tin of caviar, which all three of the Coopers loved.
+In her heartwarming and page-turning memoir, Gary Cooper Off Camera: A Daughter Remembers [aff. link], Maria Cooper Janis relates one such joke from a family vacation that involves a tin of caviar.

-The family was on a jet-setting vacation, and were staying at the Lancaster Hotel in Paris after a trip to Iran, where said caviar was acquired.
-The Coopers would feast on the caviar in the evenings, straight from the tin with a knife, and ask the hotel to refrigerate the remainder for them until the next evening, when they would repeat the feast.
+The Coopers were staying at the Lancaster Hotel in Paris after a trip to Iran, where they purchased some particularly exquisite caviar.
+Each day in Paris, the Coopers looked forward to their evening ritual at the Lancaster, when they would feast on the Iranian caviar, straight from the tin with a knife.
+Then they would ask the hotel to refrigerate the remaining caviar until the next evening, when they would repeat the feast.

-Well, it became obvious one night, when they opened the caviar tin and found much more missing than they had eaten the previous evening, that someone working at the hotel was sneaking huge bites of their Iranian caviar!
+One night, the Coopers opened the caviar tin to find much more missing than they had eaten the previous evening.
+It was clear that someone at the hotel was sneaking huge bites of their caviar!

-But Coop had an ingenious plan: he, Rocky, and Maria finished off the whole tin of caviar that night, then filled it with moistened dirt from the geranium planter on the terrace to make it appear that the tin was still full of that delicious Iranian caviar.
+But Coop had an ingenious plan that the family immediately implemented: he, Rocky, and Maria finished off the whole tin of caviar that night.
+Then they filled it with moistened dirt from the geranium planter on the terrace to make it appear that the tin was still full of caviar.
 In Maria’s words, Coop then called up the hotel waiter: